-For the avoidance of doubt, Unsubordinated Notes issued under the Program prior to the prospectus supplement dated December 9, 2016 will constitute Senior Preferred Obligations.
+For the avoidance of doubt, unsubordinated notes issued under the Bank's U.S.\$ Medium-Term Note Program prior to the prospectus supplement dated December 9, 2016, supplementing the base prospectus dated May 13, 2015, constitute Senior Preferred Obligations.

-Status of the Subordinated Notes.....
+Status of the Subordinated Notes......
 Condition (i) below will apply in respect of the Subordinated Notes for so long as such Subordinated Notes are treated for regulatory purposes fully or partly as Tier 2 Capital (such Subordinated Notes being hereinafter referred to as "Qualifying Subordinated Notes").
 Should the principal and interest of any outstanding Qualifying Subordinated Notes be fully excluded from Tier 2 Capital (the "Disqualified Subordinated Notes"), Condition (ii) below will automatically replace and supersede Condition (i) below in respect of such Disqualified Subordinated Notes without the need for any action from the Issuer and without consultation of the holders of such Subordinated Notes.